Skip Navigation

 Diamond Achievement

-* All items must be completed during the current 4-H year.
 Members must have been enrolled in 4-H at least four (4) years and should complete the following minimum requirements.
 The Diamond Achievement level is a special award for outstanding 4-H members.
-The maintenance of high standards for the Diamond Achievement Diamondmakes it special.
+The maintenance of high standards for the Diamond Achievement makes it special.
 To be eligible for the diamond achievement level, members must meet the following minimum requirements:

 1. Attend 50% or more of your 4-H club meetings.